 Touting the benefits

 Air Asia’s public relations releases admit that the separated area will be far from silent.
 But, their consumer PR insists that the areas will be “quieter.”
-Ronn Torossian says that, most people understand certain realities.
+Milberg says that most people understand certain realities.
 They know that air travel will not be completely free of noisy people – young or old – but this step shows they are trying to meet the needs of their customers.
-Top PR agency 5WPR and Ronn Torossian says targeted effort such as this can create exceptional public relations points.
+Targeted effort such as this can create exceptional public relations points.

 Explaining the value